Mays-M/Mays-M/README.md

 - 👀 Master’s degree student in Information and Communication Technology Engineering at the University of Turku, majoring in Cybersecurity with a minor in Maritime Technology (Aalto university).

-- 🌱 At this moment I work on my thesis to assess the future of cybersecurity..
+- 🌱 At this moment I workon the education system and full time student.

 - 📫 I use this platform to share my previous work.
 Unless, my current work is private.👀